mnslarcher/cs224w-slides-to-code/README.md

 ## 2021-11-06

-- Complete the workbook related to the lesson "2.
-Traditional Methods for ML on Graphs"
+- Complete the notebook related to the 2nd lesson "Traditional Methods for ML on Graphs"

 ## 2021-11-04

-- Complete the workbook related to the lesson "1.
-Introduction; Machine Learning for Graphs"
+- Complete the notebook related to the 1st lesson "Introduction; Machine Learning for Graphs"